heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/PRESENTATION.md

 - Java has automatic memory management: we do not need to manually manage memory as in C or C++.
 - The garbage collector (also called _"GC"_) runs periodically to free memory.
-- Eligible when an object is no longer referenced (out of scope or `null`)
+- Eligible when an object is no longer referenced (out of scope or `null`).

 ![bg right:40%](https://images.unsplash.com/photo-1528190336454-13cd56b45b5a?fit=crop&h=720)